 - Finding healthy alternative methods of stress release.

-Even with these preventative measures, a relapse is always a possibility.
-It’s important for both addicts and their loved ones to know that relapses are never grounds for disappointment – sadly, they are all too often par for the course.
-The only solution is to simply get back onto the horse and move on.
+Even with these preventative measures, relapse is always a possibility.
+It’s important for addicts and their loved ones to know that relapses are never grounds for disappointment – sadly, they are all too often par for the course.
+The only solution is to get back onto the horse and move on.

 Prevention, Intervention, Treatment